nnn

 Optional Add-Ins (Use Restraint)

-• Diced ham: 1 to 2 cups, for a breakfast-for-dinner mood.
+• Diced ham: 1 to 2 cups, to really commit to the breakfast-for-dinner vibe.

-• Green onions: A handful, sliced, stirred in at the end for zip.
+• Green onions: A small bunch, sliced and added at the end for some zest.

 Instructions